writethedocs/www/docs/conf/portland/2025/cfp.rst

 **Benefit to the community**

-How does your talk help improve the quality of documentation everywhere.
+How does your talk help improve the quality of documentation everywhere?
 Are you trying a new approach?
 Are you solving a known problem?
 Have you done the research into how folks have tried to solve your issue before?

 **Audience awareness**